List of protected areas of Tanzania: Key Species

 The following list gives an overview on the various protected areas in Tanzania including their predominant habitat, wildlife and flora.
 Especially remarkable species (endemics or those occurring in unusually large numbers) are set in bold.

 National parks

-Twenty two national parks together comprise an area of more than 99306.5 km2.
+Twenty three national parks together comprise an area of more than 99306.5 km2.
 They are administered by the Tanzania National Parks Authority (TANAPA).
 Names like Arusha and Serengeti are well known, partly due to films about African wildlife.